Sustainability

 Models don't just work indefinitely.
 They degrade, often imperceptibly:

 Data drift happens constantly.
-The real world diverges from training data in a thousand subtle ways.
+The real world diverges from training data in countless subtle ways.
 Customer demographics shift.
 Market conditions change.
 Seasonal patterns evolve.
-Competitors alter the landscape.
-What was representative data six months ago becomes unrepresentative today.
+What was representative data six months ago becomes unrepresentable today.

 External conditions reshape everything.
-Regulations change enforcement priorities.
+Regulations change.
 Economic cycles alter consumer behavior.
 Language evolves.
-Cultural trends shift.
-Even climate change impacts supply chain patterns and customer needs.
+Even climate change impacts supply chain patterns.

-This decay, often called model drift, happens quietly and relentlessly.
+This decay happens quietly and relentlessly.
 Without consistent monitoring, small errors compound into system failures.
 What starts as a barely noticeable dip in precision—from 94% to 92%—cascades into broken workflows, user frustration, and collapsed trust.

 The Lifecycle Mindset